PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 8. Program director will notify nurse consultant immediately of new children that are identified with an emergency medication.

-No medication will be accepted without the approved forms and properly stored medication.
+No medication will be accepted without being in the original container and with the approved forms.
 All medication MUST have a valid expiration date.
-As of January 1, 2003, all childcare staff are designated by the nurse consultant to give medications and must complete the 4-hour department – approved medication administration training and have current first aid and universal precautions trainings.
-The YMCA is in compliance with the Nurse Practice Act.
+As of January 1, 2003, all childcare staff are designated by the Nurse Consultant to give medications and must complete the four-hour department-approved medication administration training and have current first aid and universal precautions training.
+The YMCA complies with the Nurse Practice Act.

 SUNSCREEN